DRL-based Power Allocation in LiDAL-Assisted RLNC-NOMA OWC Systems: Abstract

 \section{Abstract}

 Non-orthogonal multiple access (NOMA) is a promising technique for optical wireless communication (OWC), enabling multiple users to share the optical spectrum simultaneously through the power domain.
-However, the imperfection of channel state information (CSI) and residual errors in decoding process deteriorate the performance of NOMA, especially when multi-parameteric and realistic dense-user indoor scenarios are considered.
-In this work, we model a LiDAL-assisted RLNC-NOMA OWC system, where the light detection and localization (LiDAL) technique exploits spatio-temporal information to improve user CSI, while random linear network coding (RLNC) enhances data resilience in the NOMA successive decoding process.
-Power allocation (PA) is a crucial issue in communication systems, particularly in the modeled system, due to the complex interactions between multiple users and the coding and detection processes.
-However, optimizing continuous PA dynamically requires advanced techniques to avoid excessive computational complexity.
-Therefore, we adopt a deep reinforcement learning (DRL) framework to efficiently learn near-optimal power allocation strategies, enabling enhanced system performance.
-In particular, a DRL-based normalized advantage function (NAF) algorithm is proposed to maximize the average sum rate of the system, and its performance is analyzed and compared to other widely used DRL-based and conventional PA schemes, such as deep deterministic policy gradient (DDPG), gain ratio PA (GRPA), and exhaustive search.
-The results show that the optimized power allocation achieved by the proposed DRL-based NAF algorithm closely matches that of the exhaustive search method, while effectively accounting for errors in the estimated user location information.
-Additionally, the NAF algorithm converges 33\% faster than the DDPG algorithm and improves the system's average sum rate by 4.6\% compared to the GRPA method.
+However, imperfect channel state information (CSI) and residual decoding errors deteriorate NOMA performance, especially in realistic dense-user indoor scenarios.
+In this work, we model an OWC system that integrates light detection and localization (LiDAL) and random linear network coding (RLNC) within a NOMA framework.
+LiDAL exploits spatio-temporal information to improve user CSI, while RLNC enhances data resilience in the successive decoding process, resulting in a LiDAL-assisted RLNC-NOMA OWC system.
+Power allocation (PA) is crucial in this system due to complex interactions between multiple users and the coding and detection processes, but optimizing continuous PA dynamically can be computationally prohibitive.
+To address this, we adopt a deep reinforcement learning (DRL) framework to efficiently learn near-optimal PA strategies.
+In particular, a DRL-based normalized advantage function (NAF) algorithm is proposed to maximize the average sum rate, and its performance is compared to deep deterministic policy gradient (DDPG), gain ratio PA (GRPA), and exhaustive search.
+The results indicate that NAF closely matches exhaustive search, is 39\% faster than DDPG, and improves the average sum rate by 4.6\% over GRPA, while accounting for user location estimation errors.